-As an institution, the Burg transcends its role as a mere stage.
-It’s part of the Viennese consciousness; a place to be seen and to see, a one-time plaything of political intrigue and a symbol of Vienna’s rise, fall and rise again from the ashes of war.
+As an institution, the Burgtheater transcends its role as a mere stage.
+It’s part of the Viennese consciousness; a place to be seen and to see, a one-time plaything of political intrigue, and a symbol of Vienna’s rise, fall, and rise again from the ashes of war.

-That changed in 1776 when Emperor Josef II turned the building into the official court and national theater, the first of its kind in German-speaking Europe.
+The theatre’s fortunes changed in 1776, when Emperor Josef II turned the building into the official court and national theater (the Hofburgtheater – the first of its kind in German-speaking Europe).

-More importantly, he invested much of his own time in the theater, both behind the scenes and as a regular member of the audience.
+More importantly, Josef invested much of his own time in the theater, both behind the scenes and as a regular member of the audience.

 Not that court influence was ideal for artistic freedom.
 Censorship was rife at the time, and few performances escaped a rewrite.
 Shakespeare’s Rome and Juliet, for example, lacked a certain tragic element when the Viennese performance ended with the star-crossed couple living happily ever after.

-In 1874, work began on a new building for the theater, one that could better meet the demands of modern theatrical productions.
+In 1874, work began on new premises for the theater, one that could better meet the demands of modern theatrical productions.